Changes to our Parks

 - Walking fees will be introduced on some iconic walks from October 2021.

 - An online booking system will be implemented from October 2021.

 - A Parks Pass will be introduced in the 2022-23 financial year.

 The walking fees and online booking system will be implemented on 1 October 2021 even though most feedback from the public is supportive of the initiative.
 This will allow for the online booking system to be tested in the low season, after what is expected be a return of strong visitor numbers to the Territory and provide confidence for visitors booking and planning their holidays to the Territory.

 The Department manages 85 parks, reserves and protected areas across the Northern Territory with 33 of the areas managed being subject to formal joint management agreements with Aboriginal Traditional Owners.

 Uluru-Kata Tjuta National Park and Kakadu National Park are managed by Parks Australia.

 There are some changes that will be implemented to the Parks and Wildlife estate and how we do business as initially identified in the Fiscal Strategy Panel’s A plan for budget repair: Final Report, which highlighted unrealised revenue opportunities.

 The Government's Root and Branch review, identified opportunities to introduce and increase park and camping fees.

 A percentage of the fees that are collected on parks that are jointly managed with traditional owners will continue to be distributed to governing land councils for distribution to traditional owners.
-It’s an exciting opportunity to grow jobs on country for Aboriginal Rangers or growth for Aboriginal Tourism.
+Extra revenue for Parks will therefore present an exciting opportunity to grow jobs on country for Aboriginal Rangers or growth for Aboriginal Tourism.